shxuryaaz/BlackSwan-Credit-system/README.md

 Our architecture was carefully designed to meet the demanding requirements of real-time credit intelligence:

 **Backend Framework**: **FastAPI** chosen for its:
-- High-performance async capabilities (10x faster than Flask - because speed matters when money's involved!)
+- High-performance async capabilities (10x faster than Flask because speed matters when money's involved)
 - Automatic API documentation generation
 - Type safety with Pydantic models
 - Native async/await support for concurrent data processing